iPROS Urban Planning

 Free membership registration

-This is a case study of photocatalytic treatment for anti-dirt measures on solar panels.
+This is a case study of photocatalytic coating on office building glass (anti-soiling measures).

-The hydrophilic effect of photocatalysts (self-cleaning effect) makes it easier for rain to wash away dirt from the glass of detached houses, creating a clean environment.
+The hydrophilic effect of photocatalysts (self-cleaning effect) makes it easier for rain to wash away dirt from building glass, creating a clean environment.

-By applying a coating of titanium dioxide aqueous solution, which serves as the raw material for photocatalysts, to the ceilings and walls of buildings, it exhibits effects such as dirt resistance, deodorization, antibacterial properties, antiviral properties, and mold prevention.
-The surface of the exterior photocatalyst, when exposed to rain, utilizes a hydrophilic effect that allows water to spread thinly beneath the dirt, contributing to self-cleaning as it flows away along with the surface dirt, thus helping to maintain the building's appearance and reduce cleaning costs.
-Since the raw material for the photocatalyst, titanium dioxide, is inorganic, it does not degrade due to ultraviolet rays or other factors, and its effects continue for a long time.
+■Titanium Dioxide Raw Material By coating a titanium dioxide aqueous solution, which serves as the raw material for photocatalysts, on the ceilings and walls of buildings, it exhibits effects such as dirt resistance, deodorization, antibacterial properties, antiviral properties, and mold prevention. ■Indoor Photocatalyst When light hits the surface of the indoor photocatalyst, reactive oxygen species are generated on the surface, breaking down organic substances that cause dirt and odors into harmless water and carbon dioxide. ■Outdoor Photocatalyst When rain falls on the surface of the outdoor photocatalyst, a hydrophilic effect causes water to spread thinly beneath the dirt, contributing to self-cleaning as the dirt flows away with the water, thus maintaining the aesthetic of the building and reducing cleaning costs. ■Duration of Photocatalytic Effect Since titanium dioxide, the raw material for photocatalysts, is inorganic, it does not degrade due to ultraviolet light or other factors, and the effect continues for a long time as long as the coating substrate's paint surface or wallpaper does not peel off.

 • Photocatalysts and various wall materials (exterior and interior walls, etc.)